+In this paper, we study the effect of the time discretization upon systems of ordinary differential equations (ODEs) which exhibit the phenomenon called ``canards''.
+It takes place, under certain conditions, in singularly perturbed (slow-fast) systems exhibiting fold points.
+The simplest form of such a system is

-where we interpret $\epsilon >0$ as a small time scale sepration parameter between the fast variable $x$ and the slow variable $y$.
-System~\eqref{ODE_intro} represents the simplest normal form of a fast-slow system exhibiting a \emph{canard point} at the origin for $\lambda = 0$.
-The canard point is a fold point past whom trajectories connect an attracting slow manifold and a repelling slow manifold, also described as \emph{canard solution}~\cite{BenoitCallotDienerDiener,DuRo96,ks2001/3}.
-The origin is called singular since hyperbolicity of the dynamics breaks down at this point.
+where we interpret $\epsilon >0$ as a small time scale parameter, separating between the fast variable $x$ and the slow variable $y$.
+For $\lambda=0$, the origin is assumed to be a non-hyperbolic fold point, possessing an attracting slow manifold and a repelling slow manifold.
+One says that the system admits a \emph{maximal canard} if there are trajectories connecting the attracting and the repelling slow manifolds \cite{BenoitCallotDienerDiener,DuRo96,ks2001/3}.
+This is a non-generic phenomenon which only becomes generic upon including an additional parameter $\lambda$, for the region of $\lambda$'s which is exponentially narrow as $\epsilon\to 0$.
+This makes the study of maximal canards especially challenging.

-When the vector field in equation~\eqref{ODE_intro} contains additional perturbation terms in $x,y, \epsilon, \lambda$, a functional relation between $\lambda$ and $\epsilon$ can be discovered that guarantees the existence of such canards beyond the form~\eqref{ODE_intro} with $\lambda = 0$.

-Krupa and Szmolyan~\cite{ks2011} have analyzed canard extensions for perturbations of equation~\eqref{ODE_intro} by using the \emph{blow-up method} which allows to deal with the nonhyperbolic singularity at the origin.
+Krupa and Szmolyan~\cite{ks2011} have analyzed maximal canards for equation~\eqref{ODE_intro} by using the \emph{blow-up method} which allows to effectively handle the non-hyperbolic singularity at the origin.
 The key idea to use the blow-up method~\cite{Du78,Du93} for fast-slow systems goes back to Dumortier and Roussarie~\cite{DuRo96}.
-They observed that this technique may convert non-hyperbolic singularities at which fast and slow directions interact into partially hyperbolic problems.
-The method inserts a suitable manifold, e.g.~a sphere, at the singularity and describes the extension of hyperbolic objects through a neighbourhood of the singularity via the partially hyperbolic dynamics on this manifold; see e.g.~\cite[Chapter~7]{ku2015} for an introduction and~\cite{DeMaesschalckDumortier7, DeMaesschalckDumortier4,DeMaesschalckWechselberger,GucwaSzmolyan,ks2011,KuehnUM,KuehnHyp} for a list of a few, yet by no means exhaustive, list of different applications to planar fast-slow systems.
-The dynamics on the mainfold are usually analyzed in different charts.
+They observed that non-hyperbolic singularities can be converted into partially hyperbolic one by means of an insertion of a suitable manifold, e.g.~a sphere, at such a singularity.
+The dynamics on this inserted manifold are partially hyperbolic, and truly hyperbolic in its neighborhood.
+The dynamics on the manifold are usually analyzed in different charts.
+See e.g.~\cite[Chapter~7]{ku2015} for an introduction into this technique.
+A non-exhaustive list of different applications to planar fast-slow systems includes \cite{DeMaesschalckDumortier7, DeMaesschalckDumortier4,DeMaesschalckWechselberger,GucwaSzmolyan,ks2011,KuehnUM,KuehnHyp}.

-The crucial observation for proving the extension of canards in \cite{ks2011} is the existence of a constant of motion for the dynamics in the \emph{rescaling chart} $K_2$ in the blown-up space.
-This constant of motion can be used for a \emph{Melnikov method} which computes the separation of the attracting and repelling manifold under perturbations, in particular giving the parameter combinations of $\epsilon$ and $\lambda$ for which the manifolds still intersect such that a canard connection is formed.